spark-mv/cdn/install.md

 85.17.24.129
 ```

-## 5.2 Allow Hola servers to access your videos using other methods
+## 5.2 Allow HolaCDN servers to access your videos using other methods

-If whitelisting IPs is not an option, you will need to work with Hola to define alternative ways to allow the Hola servers to download video files, for example:
+If whitelisting IPs is not an option, you will need to work with HolaCDN team to define alternative ways to allow the HolaCDN servers to download video files, for example:

-* Share the key generation algorithms with Hola, so that Hola servers will generate requests your servers will accept
+* Share the key generation algorithms with HolaCDN, so that HolaCDN servers will generate requests your servers will accept
-* Set up a direct/hidden URL for Hola servers to download from
+* Set up a direct/hidden URL for HolaCDN servers to download from
-* Set-up a special key which will identify Hola servers
+* Set-up a special key which will identify HolaCDN servers

-Contact Hola in order to determine the best way to address this issue.
+Contact HolaCDN team in order to determine the best way to address this issue.

 # 6. Ad Serving

-## 6.1 Hola player + VAST
+## 6.1 HolaCDN player + VAST
-Hola player supports [video.js vast plugin] (https://github.com/hola/videojs-vast-vpaid/tree/feature/videojs-v5).
+HolaCDN player supports [video.js vast plugin] (https://github.com/hola/videojs-vast-vpaid/tree/feature/videojs-v5).
 An example on how to setup the player for serving ads can be found [here] (http://hola.github.io/examples/cdn/#hola_player_vast).

 ## 6.2 Adblock issues

 Adblock extensions, which are pretty popular these days, may lead to unexpected exceptions thrown during ad init.
-So it sometimes (e.g. when executed in scope of player configuration) breaks the player init sequence and as a result Hola cannot detect it.
+So it sometimes (e.g. when executed in scope of player configuration) breaks the player init sequence and as a result HolaCDN cannot detect it.

 Here is one of examples: **videojs+ima+adblock**
 ```